rsyncOSX/rsyncuidocs/content/en/docs/advanced/Verify.md

 If there are zero rows, most likely, *source*  and *destination* are in sync.

-{{% pageinfo color="info" %}}

-I utilize this function on a regular basis.
-I frequently travel to my mountain cabin, capture photographs of the wildlife, and develop images on my MacBook Pro during my stays.
-At home, I primarily use my MacMini 4 with a large monitor.
-Subsequently, I employ this function to synchronize my Macs with the photographs.
-As usual, I recall which Mac is most current.
-Occasionally, both the pull and push view contain data after a dry run, making it challenging to determine the appropriate course of action.
-I do recall which Mac is most current and include the delete parameter to synchronize.
-However, without remembering which Mac is most updated, it may be difficult to determine the correct action.

-Therefore, my advice is to ensure that you are aware of which Mac is updated.
-Furthermore, avoid making changes on both Macs and synchronizing changes to the repository, as this may result in data loss.

-{{< /pageinfo >}}

 #### Itemized output - push or pull

 The parameter `-i` or `--itemize-changes` produces details about each file.
 The format of the output is: